-Since the entry into force of LD 18/2014, the family reunification procedure governed by Article 29bis TUI, previously issued only for refugees, is applied to both refugees and beneficiaries of subsidiary protection.
+Since the entry into force of LD 18/2014, the family reunification procedure governed by Article 29bis TUI, previously only applicable for refugees, is applied to both refugees and beneficiaries of subsidiary protection.

-Beneficiaries can apply at Prefecture as soon as they obtain the electronic Residence Permit – that means several months in some regions – and there is no maximum time limit for applying for family reunification.
+Beneficiaries can apply at Prefecture as soon as they obtain the electronic residence permit – which can mean several months in some regions – and there is no maximum time limit for applying for family reunification.

-Contrary to what is provided for other third-country nationals, beneficiaries of international protection do not need to demonstrate the availability of adequate accommodation and a minimum income.
+Contrary to what is prescribed for other third-country nationals, beneficiaries of international protection are not required to prove a minimum income and adequate housing to apply for family reunification.
 They are also exempted from subscribing a health insurance for parents aged 65 and over.

 Beneficiaries may apply for reunification with:

 - The spouse who is not legally separated from the applicant and who must not be under the age of 18 years;